Tai Tham script: Relation with other scripts

 Tai Tham is very similar in shape to Burmese script since both are derived from Old Mon script.
 New Tai Lue is a descendant of Tai Tham with its shape simplified and many consonants removed.
 Thai script looks distinctive from Tai Tham but covers all equivalent consonants including 8 additional consonants, as Thai is the closest sister language to the Northern Thai, Khuen, and Lue languages.
-A variation of Thai script (Sukhothai script) called Fakkham script was also used in Lan Na to write Northern Thai, Khuen, and Lue during the 14th century, influencing the development of the modern Tai Tham script.
+A variation of Thai script (Sukhothai script) called Fakkham script was also used in Lanna to write Northern Thai, Khuen, and Lue during the 14th century, influencing the development of the modern Tai Tham script.